utkarsh2102/utkarsh2102.org/content/posts/foss-in-sept-21.md

 ## Ubuntu
 {{< figure src="/images/ubuntu-logo-small.png" >}}

-This was my 7th month of actively contributing to [Ubuntu](https://ubuntu.com/about).
+This was my 8th month of actively contributing to [Ubuntu](https://ubuntu.com/about).
 Now that I've joined [Canonical to work on Ubuntu full-time](https://utkarsh2102.com/posts/hello-canonical/), there's a bunch of things I do! \o/

 I mostly worked on different things, I guess.
-But mostly on packaging [keylime](https://github.com/utkarsh2102/python-keylime) and some Google Agents upload(s) and SRU(s).
-Also did a lot of reviewing, et al.

 I was too lazy to maintain a list of things I worked on so there's no concrete list atm.
-Maybe I'll get back to this section later or will start to list stuff from next month onward, as I've been doing before. :D
+Maybe I'll get back to this section later or will start to list stuff from next year onward, as I was doing before. :D

 ---